 At 4,575mm long, 1,845mm wide and 1,675mm high, the CX-5’s dimensions are all but identical to the outgoing model and it shares the same 2,700mm wheelbase.
 Helped by the revised styling, with the tyres placed as near as possible to the outer corners of the bodyshell, the 2023 CX-5 has the sporty stance you’d expect of an SUV focused on delivering class-leading style and driver-focused dynamics.

-In summary, the styling goal for the - CX-5 was to create a simple yet bold, mature and elegant form in which character line accents are minimised and the transitions between body surfaces are emphasised to create changes in light reflected off the body.
+An example of the evolution of Mazda’s Kodo design, the beauty and quality of the CX-5’s dynamic body shape represents a mature and elegant interpretation of Kodo design where character line accents are minimised and the transitions between body surfaces are emphasised to create changes in light reflecting off the body.